ncatlab/nlab-content/pages/3090.md

 ## Examples
  {#Examples}

-Every locally trivial topological [[fiber bundle]] is in particular a Serre fibration.
+Every locally trivial topological [[fiber bundle]] is a Serre fibration.

 In particular,